Orlando Film and Video Schools

 Digital Media Video Production Certificate

 This certificate focuses on preparing students to design projects for live audiences, DVD and the Internet.
 Visual storytelling, digital production and post-production are emphasized during this 12-credit program.

 Students learn basic and intermediate skills in video and audio-visual technology during this 12-unit certificate program.
 Courses focus on the techniques, skills and methodology necessary to complete projects for the Internet, as well as broadcast and industrial media.

-The digital medial technology associate's degree offers students the chance to pursue foundational, intermediate and advanced courses in the field.
+The digital media technology associate's degree offers students the chance to pursue foundational, intermediate and advanced courses in the field.
 The curriculum ensures that students have an understanding of sound and motion graphics, digital storytelling, digital fundamentals, drawing and video.
 Students are required to complete a portfolio, internship and project.

 University of Central Florida